About the Behavior Flow report

 - a single page or collection of pages, e.g., all pages in the wearables directory.
 This type of node is found in either the Pages or Pages and Events view.

-- a group of pages that you've grouped together by tracking code, extraction rules, and/or rule definitions.
+- a group of pages and Events that you've grouped together by tracking code, extraction rules, and/or rule definitions.
 This type of node is found if you select a view for a Content Grouping you've set up.

 - an Event, e.g., a video play or download.
 This type of node is found in either the Events or Pages and Events view.